 ON THIS PAGE: You will learn more about coping with the physical, emotional, social, and financial effects of childhood cancer and its treatment.
 Use the menu to see other pages.

 Every cancer treatment can cause side effects or changes to your child's body and how they feel.
 For many reasons, people do not experience the same side effects even when they are given the same treatment for the same type of cancer.
 This can make it hard to predict how the person with cancer will feel during treatment.

 As your family prepares to start cancer treatment, it is normal to fear treatment-related side effects.
 It may help to know that the health care team will work to prevent and relieve side effects.
 This part of cancer treatment is called palliative care or supportive care.
 It is an important part of your child's treatment plan, regardless of their age or the stage of disease.

-Common physical side effects from each treatment option for Ewing sarcoma are described within the Types of Treatment section.
+Common physical side effects from each treatment option for Ewing sarcoma are described in the Types of Treatment section.
 Learn more about side effects of cancer and its treatment, along with ways to prevent or control them.
 Changes to your child's physical health depend on several factors, including the cancer’s stage, the length and dose of treatment, and your child's general health.

 Sometimes, side effects can last after treatment ends.
 Doctors call these long-term side effects.
-They call side effects that occur months or years after treatment late effects.
+Side effects that occur months or years after treatment are called late effects.
 Treating long-term side effects and late effects is an important part of care for those diagnosed with cancer at an early age.
-Learn more by reading the Follow-up Care section of this guide or talking with your child's doctor.
+Learn more by reading the Follow-Up Care section of this guide or talking with your child's doctor.

 You can also find coping strategies for emotional and social effects in a separate section of this website.
 This section includes many resources for finding support and information to meet your family’s needs.